MostafaHassanein0/Letter-Learning-Game/README.md

 # Letter-Learning-Game
-A game to teach children letters and combine them with words with the sound of the word's pronunciation
+# A game to teach children letters and combine them with words with the sound of the word's pronunciation.

 we ranked 1st place out of +105 team.
-  Date: 18.12.2021
+  Date: 18.9.2021
-  Round : Second Round
+  Round : First Round
  team member:
 - Mahmoud Gamal
  - Mostafa Gamal